 In addition to welcoming Board Student Member Alan Xie for his second term, Dr. Joshua P. Starr also made three personnel appointments official, including two principals, as well as signed previously negotiated agreements with staff unions represented in MCPS.

-On substantive matters, Starr recommended a vote on one charter school; application be delayed, listened in as the board members rejected another application, as well as discussed the world language curriculum.
+On substantive matters, Starr recommended ; application be delayed, listened in as the board members, as well as discussed the world language curriculum.

 Starr said that a transition team, made up of internal staff and external consultants, was preparing an report for him to fully understand the short-term and long-term priorities of the school system.